-Choosing to study midwifery courses online can really alleviate the pressure associated with traditional entry routes into university and you won’t need to give up the day job. learndirect differs from most online course providers because you can start your course whenever you like throughout the year.
+Choosing to study midwifery courses online can really alleviate the pressure associated with traditional entry routes into university and you won’t need to give up your day job. learndirect also differs from most online course providers because you can start your online midwifery course whenever you like throughout the year.

 When you study online midwifery courses with learndirect, there are a number of payment options available to make studying towards a midwifery career affordable.

 Our online access to midwifery course is designed to provide you with flexibility in your studies, just as our payment options are designed to give you more choice as to how you manage your midwifery course fees.
 This way, everyone can have access to education, no matter their situation.

 Find out more on our payment options page.

 If you’re ready to make your midwifery career ambitions a reality, learndirect will help you get there quickly.